azagaya/laigter/README.md

 Exporting a normals texture of the specified diffuse texture using the default profile.

 ``` <PathToLaigter>/laigter.exe --no-gui -d "<pathToDiffuseTexture>.png" -n -c -o -p ```
-Exporting a normals, specular, occlusion and parallax textures of the specified diffuse texture using the default profile.
+Exporting normals, specular, occlusion and parallax textures of the specified diffuse texture using the default profile.

 ``` <PathToLaigter>/laigter.exe --no-gui -d "<pathToDiffuseTexture>.png" --r "<pathToPresetProfile>" -n -c -o -p ```
+Exporting normals, specular, occlusion and parallax textures of the specified diffuse texture using the specified preset profile.